mhatzl/logid/README.md

 It is possible to use the built-in map of the `logid` crate, or provide a custom one for more control.

 The map may at some point be drained.
-All captured `LogId`s so far are returned, and the map is freed.
+All captured entries of set `LogId`s so far that were finalized are returned, and removed from the map. `MappedLogId`s are finalized either manually using `finalize()`, or automatically after a `MappedLogId` goes out of scope.

-**Note:** Entries in the map may still receive additional information, so it is not known if it is safe to drain a map during program execution.
+Finalizing means that no more information will be added to a `MappedLogId`, making an entry safe to inspect.
+An entry that was finalized is marked as `drainable`.

 ## Using `logid`